sherifmagdy32/gaming_os_tweaker/README.md

 ### Why I don't trust gaming modified windows OS?

-Simply because as much as people tried to make it transparent by even putting it on github, some don't even do it, they just created a repo saying it's open-source.
+Simply because as much as people tried to make it transparent by even putting it on github, some don't even do it, they just create a repo saying it's open-source.

 Main point is, there is no way to know how the image (ISO) are being built, it's not transparent there, so whoever is responsible could use the opportunity to hide a rootkit in this part of the process, and no one would know, while keeping the argument that it was all open source.
 So, that's why.